 Be specific with why you’re contacting them.
 Did they download a white paper?
 Visit your booth at a trade show?
 Answered an interactive quiz on the website?
 Mention this in your message.

 Allow the lead to feel like they can talk to a human at every step of the way.
 Allow your leads to have a human-to-human interaction, as earliest as possible in the communication.
 This speeds up the sales cycle because it gives leads the ability to connect and tell you their pain points and learn about your solutions in a way that is relevant to them.
 [Inside Sales]

 With this knowledge, why wouldn’t every company practice Personalization in their efforts to engage with leads?

 For many teams, it’s the lack of resources.
 In order to keep up with growing lead databases, companies resort to various tactics to make sure that they’re prioritizing the right leads.
 But what happens to the rest on their hard-earned inbound leads list?
 If they’re lucky, maybe they’ll land in an email nurturing program, but the unlucky ones will be forgotten.
 These leads will get little to no Personalization in their experience, which will push many prospects to look for solutions elsewhere.

-Traditionally, Personalizing experiences for every lead is costly; You have to leverage the right tech solution to ensure ROI on your Personalization strategy.
+Traditionally, Personalizing experiences for every lead is costly; You have to leverage the right tech solution to ensure ROI of you Marketing Automation and on your Personalization strategy.
 Why not use an automated AI sales assistant to help you with your Personalization efforts?
 It ensures that all the above criteria are checked off, and most importantly, it gives leads a feeling that they are talking with a human who is interested and engaged with their needs.
 With Personalization in place, you will speed up opportunity creation from your hard-earned leads — ensuring that both sales and marketing will hit their marks!